-On Wednesday 8th July, the Chancellor Rishi Sunak announced an increase on the stamp duty threshold on a temporary basis from £125,000 up to £500,000, which is planned to run until 31st March 2021.
+On Wednesday 8th July, the Chancellor Rishi Sunak announced a stamp duty holiday, an increase on the stamp duty threshold on a temporary basis from £125,000 up to £500,000, which is planned to run until 31st March 2021.
 This is being introduced in a bid to help the UK economy recover from the coronavirus pandemic.

 What is stamp duty?